Updated: Jul 6, 2021

 Dr. David Biles

 Dr. Biles taught for 28 years in Elementary Physical Education.
 Three time award winner for Program of Excellence in the county.
-His dissertation on the above showed an average of 10 months reading improvement in just 10 weeks of physical activities.
+His dissertation on the above showed an average of 10 months reading improvement in just 10 weeks of specific physical activities.
 The control group only improved 4 months in the same time period.
-This was repeated 14 times with an average improvement as much 1 full year.
+This was repeated 14 times throughout the remaining 5 years with an average improvement as much 1 full year.
 Some students improved as much as four schools years.